wiverson/htmx-demo/README.md

 The application.yaml and logback.xml files are set up to dramatically reduce the log noise for a typical Spring Boot project.

+## Spring Security

+This project includes a demo illustrating the use of Spring Security with htmx.
+When you access a path with /private/ Spring Security will send you to a login page.
+To create an account, use the sign up page and check the console for a link you can copy and paste into your browser.

+This implementation of Spring Security includes a pretty complete workflow for an email/password based user registration system.
+If you pop in a valid SMTP server into the configuration you will have a working:

+- User login
+- User sign up
+- User email validation
+- User forgot password/email reset
+- RDBMS backed store with properly salted & encrypted passwords

+You will find all of the Spring Security implementation details in the /htmx-demo/src/main/java/com/devhow/identity path.

+The main fancy feature involving htmx is that if a user is logged in to the app with two pages open - let's say page A and page B. If the user logs out on page A, the session is now invalid for page B. In this demo, page B will now correctly bounce to the login page if htmx requests any new data.

 ## Screenshots